Taiwan Statebuilding Party: Policies

-TSP has most often been described as a left-wing, progressive and pro-Taiwanese independence party, and is part of the Taiwan independence Left.
+TSP has been described as a left-wing, progressive and pro-Taiwanese independence party, and is part of the Taiwan independence Left.
 However, media in opposition to the TSP have also sometimes described it as "not leftist" or even "far-right", criticising it for allegedly being complacent on labour rights issues and only in favour of progressivism but not libertarian socialism.